 02Did you attach a cover letter, resume, and short self-authored writing sample to your online application?
 (Please note, a complete application is required for this process.
 Writing 'see resume' on your application may result in disqualification from further consideration).

 - Term-Limited Temporary position

 - Special Duty (open only to current career service or appointed employees who meet the listed educational and licensing requirements)

 03Please indicate your availability below, (check all that apply).

-04If you indicated 'Other' above, or if you have additional restrictions related to your potential availability, please share that information here:05Are you applying to this position as an eligible Current or Previous King County Employee Priority Placement Program Participant AND Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff AND Do you possess the skills and abilities to qualify for this position?
+04If you indicated 'Other' above, or if you have additional restrictions related to your potential availability, please share that information here:05Are you applying to this position as an eligible current or previous King County Employee Priority Placement Program Participant?
+Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff?
+Do you possess the skills and abilities to qualify for this position?

 06If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
 The title you held when you received your layoff notice 2.
 The department you worked in 3.
 The effective date of your layoff